 - Low batteries and/ or inconsistent power source: Sometimes a low battery warning or an unreliable power source can trigger a false alarm.
 Check that your batteries and power sources are up to snuff!

 - Unlocked or loose doors and windows: Wind can shake loose doors or windows, setting off entry sensors unnecessarily.
-For best results, I recommend using a deadbolt.
+For the best results, I recommend using a deadbolt.

 - Incorrect installation: As many home security systems have DIY installation, some are installed incorrectly.
 Make sure you follow the directions and if you need help, call the company directly.

 - Pets, rodents, and insects: If you have pets, make sure you get sensors that are pet-friendly and will only detect humans.
 Of course, for those with rodents and insects in your home, you may want to call an exterminator.
 Just a thought!

 As you can see, the pros really outweigh the cons when it comes to home security systems.
 They’re a common-sense way to prevent burglaries and stop them in the act!

 Remember how, in the UNC study of 400 convicted burglars, they said that they consider proximity to other humans as well as police officers, escape routes, and traffic when deciding which homes to rob?
 This means that the type of housing you live in can greatly affect how likely you are to get robbed.